josephm1/Safe-API-Doc/index.md

 ### NFS (Network File Storage)

-// Needs to be verified
+TODO: Needs to be verified

 It is possible to save data using a combination of Mutable and Immutable Data to create an emulation file-system on top of the network called NFS.